 How to make a formal complaintPlease send an email to firstname.lastname@example.org or write to “The Compliance Department” at Howells Legal, Fitzalan House, Fitzalan Court, Cardiff, CF24 0EL.
 The letter or email you send should contain the following information:

 - Your full name and address.

 - The name of the individual who acts for you.

 - A concise outline of the complaint together with any supporting documents or evidence.

 What will happen next?

-- We will acknowledge receipt of your complaint in writing within four days of receiving it.
+- We aim to acknowledge receipt of complaints within 4 working days of receipt.

 Send us an enquiry - we will get back to you quickly Enquire Now